hadeer000/xmrigRandomXDockerized/README.md

 # Introduction
-Start xmrig in Azure by one click.
+Start xmrig in Azure with one click.

+For more options see deployAzure.sh and run in cloud shell!

 # Cost calc 17.
 Dec 2019